bradtanguin/cod-prediction-process-stabilization/README.md

-# Machine learning-based prediction of influent Chemical Oxygen Demand (COD) for Food-to-Microorganism (F/M) ratio estimation and Sludge Propagation Optimization in Wastewater Treatment
+# Statistical and Machine learning-based prediction of influent Chemical Oxygen Demand (COD) for Food-to-Microorganism (F/M) ratio estimation and Sludge Propagation Optimization in Wastewater Treatment

 ## 📌 Background